Linux Integration with ControlUp

 Article Summary

-We support adding Linux machines into your organization and monitor them via the ControlUp Real-Time Console & ControlUp Monitor.
+We support adding Linux machines into your organization and monitor them via the ControlUp Real-Time Console and ControlUp Monitor.

-We utilize the connection to Linux machines via SSH (port 22) to gather information about the computer, processes, and logical disks.
+We utilize the connection to Linux machines via SSH (port 22) to gather information about the machines, processes, and logical disks.

-If you have a CU data collector in place, we'll use port 40705 to get to the CU data collector and from there, the data collector will use port 22 to get to the Linux machines via SSH.
-Having a data collector will improve the performance of the Real-Time Console & ControlUp Monitor.
+If you have a ControlUp Data Collector in place, we'll use port 40705 to get to the Data Collector and from there, the data collector will use port 22 to get to the Linux machines via SSH.
+A Data Collector improves the performance of the Console and Monitor.

 Supported Linux Distributions